RespiraWorks/Ventilator/quality-assurance/characterization-test-plan.md

     1. For FiO2s from 21% to 100%, how accurate is the o2 sensor reading and how does this accuracy change over time (if sitting at a specific FiO2)?

-    2. How do the measurements for #1 change as a function of temperature and humdity?
+    2. How do the measurements for #1 change as a function of temperature and humidity?

     3. How do the measurements from #1 change as a function of flow rate?